ufal/UMR/papers/2025-data-release-notes-2-0.md

   - **math-entity** (with op menu)
     Mathematical operations (as addition, multiplication, or proportion/division) and intervals that cannot be analyzed using spatial or temporal functors (as, e.g., *trest od tří do pěti let* 'a sentence from three to five years'), are represented with special label (OPER functor) in PDT.
 In Czech UMRs, a new entity is used.

-## I.3 Coordination and discourse relations, apposition
+## I.3 Coordination and discourse relations and apposition

-### I.3.1 Coordination / discourse relations
+### I.3.1 Coordination and discourse relations

 In general, representation of paratactic structures (coordination, discourse relations) follows the same principles in PDT-C and UMR: there is a special node in the graph for the whole paratactic structure (assigned with a discourse relation in UMR.)
 In these cases, the transfer is more-or-less straightforward, dealing mainly with technicalities.
 Several notes are relevant in this context.